 - What you need to know about 3-D printing and product liability, Industry Week (Apr.
 19, 2017)

-- AAA Arbitration between airplane manufacturer and supplier—Represented airplane manufacturer with claims against a supplier in arbitration proceeding, culminating in a two-week witness hearing.
-The tribunal awarded Andy’s client $57 million and found in the client’s favor on contract interpretation.
+- AAA Arbitration between airplane manufacturer and supplier – Secured $57 million award for airplane manufacturer with claims against a supplier in arbitration proceeding, culminating in a two-week witness hearing.
+The tribunal agreed with Mr. Crowder’s interpretation of the parties’ disputed contract terms.

 - Halford, et al. v.
-Rolls-Royce Corp., et al.—Obtained dismissal of claims on behalf of helicopter manufacturer in wrongful death suit.
+Rolls-Royce Corp., et al. – Secured dismissal of claims on behalf of helicopter manufacturer in wrongful death suit.

 - WSDOT, et al. v.
-Seattle Tunnel Partners, et al. – Represented Japanese tunnel boring machine manufacturer in $1 billion dispute arising from SR99 Tunnel Project in Seattle, Washington.
+Seattle Tunnel Partners, et al. – Part of team that resolved claims against Japanese tunnel boring machine manufacturer in $1 billion dispute arising from the SR99 Tunnel Project in Seattle, Washington.
+Mr. Crowder participated in dozens of depositions and drafted numerous successful motions to drive the advantageous resolution.